jakedotfun/MemeQuantAI/README.md

 **Q: "What about MEV / sandwich attacks?"**

 A: Honest answer — the MVP does not have MEV protection.
 We submit standard Solana transactions.
+We mitigate this with: (1) max trade size cap of $200 in MVP, and (2) dynamic slippage — 5% for <$50, 3% for $50-200, 1% for >$200 with user warning.
 For small trades (< $100), sandwich risk is low because attacker profit doesn't justify the cost.
-For larger trades, this is a real vulnerability.
 V1.5 roadmap includes Jito bundle integration for private transaction submission — the industry standard on Solana.
 Banana Gun already has this; we acknowledge they're ahead on infrastructure.

 **Q: "Why Solana only?"**

 A: Two-day constraint.
-Solana has the highest memecoin trading volume, the most active new token launches (~10,000+/day), and Jupiter provides the best DEX aggregator API.
+Solana has the highest memecoin trading volume, 12.5M+ tokens launched on pump.fun alone, and Jupiter provides the best DEX aggregator API.
 We chose depth over breadth.
 Multi-chain is V2.0 — the architecture supports it, but shipping one chain well beats five chains poorly.

 **Q: "What's the execution latency?"**